containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 This is the top level construct of the catalog UI.
 Recipes are grouped into categories.
 A category represents the kind of AI application.
-Although the list of categories provided by default by AI Studio represents the AI landscape, it is possible to add new categories.
+Although the list of categories provided by default by AI Lab represents the AI landscape, it is possible to add new categories.

 A category has three main attributes: an id (which should be unique among categories), a description and a name.
 The category id attribute will then be used to attach a recipe to one or several categories.